 In my personal and professional experience, here are the supplements that I feel are most beneficial and can be used with or without a prenatal vitamin:

-- Grass-Fed Beef Liver--Supplements with isolated iron forms (like ferrous sulfate) actually feed pathogenic (bad) gut bacteria.
+Grass-Fed Beef Spleen--Supplements with isolated iron forms (like ferrous sulfate) actually feed pathogenic (bad) gut bacteria.
 So while this may make iron levels seem more ideal towards the end of pregnancy when they tend to look low on tests, this can compromise the precious microbiome balance and predispose mom and baby to complications.
 (Click here to read my article about low iron and how iron supplements can make it worse.)
-Ideally, we should maintain iron levels with beef liver (from grass-fed cows).
-Since most women aren't going to sit down and eat beef liver, taking Vital Proteins Grass-Fed Beef Liver Capsules daily during pregnancy is a great option.
+Ideally, we should maintain iron levels with beef spleen (from grass-fed cows).
+Why spleen over liver?
+Spleen has FIVE times the amount of natural heme iron as liver!
+Since most women aren't going to sit down and eat beef spleen, taking Ancestral Supplements Grass-Fed Beef Spleen daily during pregnancy is a great option.

 The following can be added in as needed: